Health Library

 Staging Twin-Twin Transfusion Syndrome

 Our team uses the Quintero staging system to figure out the severity of TTTS on a scale of one to five.
-Five being the most serious.
+Five is the most serious.

 Stage I: One baby has too much fluid and the other baby does not have enough fluid.